kest3869/SimCSP/README.md

 - spliceator num_samples 44,152
 - until SpliceBERT-human MLM is implemented correctly, might be learning from hrg during CL

+## EXPERIMENTAL PIPELINE:
+- pretrain.sh
+- finetune.sh

 ## KNOWN IMPROVEMENTS:
 - bigger model
 - more diverse training data
 - use middle transformer layers
-- use mean pooling accross some linear combination of hidden layers
+- use mean pooling across some linear combination of hidden layers

 ## IDEAS:
 - experiment with training the classification head with frozen transformer layers first
-- use a splice site location tool to generate a better MLM training set
+- use a splice site location tool to generate a better MLM training set (or microsoft paper idea)
 - use a MLM and CL loss function together during pre-train
 - explore Sup.
 CL